Nazca lines: Role of water

 Based on the results of geophysical investigations and the observation of geological faults, David Johnson argued that some geoglyphs followed the paths of aquifers from which aqueducts (or puquios) collected water.

+Modern multi-functional theories

+Theories have posited that the geometric lines could indicate water flow or irrigation schemes, or be a part of rituals to "summon" water, whereas spiders, birds, and plants may be fertility symbols.
+It also has been theorized that the lines could act as an astronomical calendar.
+Alberto Rossel Castro (1977) proposed a multi-functional interpretation of the geoglyphs.
+He classified them into three groups: the first appeared to be tracks connected to irrigation and field division, the second are lines that are axes connected with mounds and cairns, and the third was linked to astronomical interpretations.

 Nicola Masini and Giuseppe Orefici have conducted research in Pampa de Atarco, about 10 km (6 mi) south of Pampa de Nasca, which they believe reveals a spatial, functional and religious relationship between these geoglyphs and the temples of Cahuachi.
 In particular, using remote sensing techniques (from satellite to drone based remote sensing), they investigated and found "five groups of geoglyphs, each of them characterized by a specific motif and shape, and associated with a distinct function."
 They identified a ceremonial one, characterized by meandering motifs.
 Another is related to calendrical purpose, as proved by the presence of radial centers aligned along the directions of winter solstice and equinox sunset.
 As have earlier scholars, the two Italians believe that the geoglyphs were the venues of events linked to the agriculture calendar.
 These also served to strengthen social cohesion among various groups of pilgrims, sharing common ancestors and religious beliefs.